WayneHe1221/WStorage/README.md

 ## Updating card data

 The application reads card metadata from [`composeApp/src/commonMain/resources/cards.json`](composeApp/src/commonMain/resources/cards.json).
+For Android builds the dataset is mirrored to [`composeApp/src/androidMain/assets/cards.json`](composeApp/src/androidMain/assets/cards.json) so the APK bundles the same data.
 Run the CSV importer in [`tools/ws-card-importer`](tools/ws-card-importer) whenever you need to refresh the dataset:

 ```bash